 Since there is no precise definition of “extreme and outrageous,” the interpretation of this law is subjective.
 IIED is a difficult tort to prove, although infliction bodily harm need not be part of the claim.
 If you need help with a sexual harassment case in New York City, speak with a lawyer right away who can evaluate the facts of your claim.

 The Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in Manhattan and the greater NYC area.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or email at firstname.lastname@example.org.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or email at firstname.lastname@example.org.